huahaiy/docker-kgraph/README.md

 # docker-kgraph

-This image contains some python code to run [KGraph](https://github.com/aaalgo/kgraph) K nearst neighbour search over a simple HTTP server.
+This image contains some python code to run [KGraph](https://github.com/aaalgo/kgraph) K nearest neighbour search over a simple HTTP server.

-The data should be in comma separated CSV file format.
+The input data should be in the format of comma separated CSV files.
 The first column of the data file should be some kind of IDs of the rows to be indexed.
 The rest of the columns should all be floating point numbers.
-The CSV file should NOT have a header line.
-The columns should be identified positionally.
+The CSV data file should NOT have a header line.
+The data files must be indexed before becoming available for search.

 ## index